aetperf/aetperf.github.io/_posts/2022-09-22-Download-some-benchmark-road-networks-for-Shortest-Paths-algorithms.md

 5. Create a function to load the node coordinates into a *Pandas* dataframe
 6. Save the networks into *parquet* files
 7. Query the *parquet* files with *DuckDB*
-8. Plot some of the networks with *Datashader*
+8. Plot the networks with *Datashader*

 ## Imports